 Newer types of surgery for scoliosis do not require fusion.
 Instead, the surgeries use implants to control the growth of the spine.

-During scoliosis surgery, the surgeon will use special equipment to keep an eye on the nerves that come from the spine to make sure they are not damaged.
+During scoliosis surgery, the surgeon will sometimes use special equipment to monitor the nerves that come from the spine to make sure they are not damaged.

 Why the Procedure Is Performed

 Braces are often tried first to keep the curve from getting worse.
 But, when they no longer work, the child's health care provider will recommend surgery.